krlawrence/graph/README.md

 **LATEST NEWS:**
 - [Sep-23-2023] Work has started on a second edition of the book!
 See the note below for more details.
-- [Sep-22-2023] Added a new script to the sample-data folder that can produce Cypher versions of the air-routes data.
+- [Sep-22-2023] Added a script to the sample-data folder for producing Cypher versions of the air-routes data.
 - [Aug-29-2022] Updated versions of the sample data and corresponding demo apps have been uploaded.

 ### Work has begun on the second edition!